predrag3141/PSLQ/README.md

 Without some changes, PSLQ is not a useful tool for cryptanalysis.
 PSLQ is designed to handle non-integer, real input.
 Given integer input, PSLQ as defined in the original 1992 paper quickly finds a bad (high-norm) solution, _m_, and terminates.

 Read on to see in detail how this problem can be fixed.
 For now, let it suffice to say that PSLQ as originally defined is both a framework and a strategy.
-The framework consists of a matrix equation and a set of allowed operations on this equation that change its components until a solution of _<x, m> = 0_ is found.
+The framework consists of a matrix equation and a set of allowed operations on this equation that change its components until a solution of _<x,m> = 0_ is found.

 The strategy specifies what operations to perform, and when to perform them.
-The framework cannot change, because it is what guarantees some invariants needed to solve _<x, m> = 0_.
+The framework cannot change, because it is what guarantees some invariants needed to solve _<x,m> = 0_.
 The strategy most certainly can be modified, and has been in papers like [this](https://community.ams.org/journals/mcom/2001-70-236/S0025-5718-00-01278-3/S0025-5718-00-01278-3.pdf), where one of the authors of the original 1992 paper proposes a strategy that can take advantage of parallel processing.

 The adjective, "classic", in both this README and in the code, refers to the original strategy suggested in the 1992 paper.
 The classic strategy is geared towards proving bounds on the performance of PSLQ, so it can be considered a polynomial time algorithm that finds solutions within a certain factor of the optimal solution.